 Wildcard Certificates

-Let’s Encrypt supports wildcard certificates (e.g. *.example.com) with their ACMEv2 infrastructure.
+Let’s Encrypt offers wildcard certificates (e.g. *.example.com) when using DNS-based validation methods.
 A wildcard certificate will work for any hostname inside a given domain, which helps with handling certificates for multiple domains.
-Check with other ACME providers to find out if, and how, they support wildcard certificates.
+Check with other ACME providers to find out if, and how, they allow wildcard certificates.

 Note